greg-raven/Department-21/_drafts/funnies.md

 A friend of mine confused her valium with her birth control pills.
 She had 14 kids, but she doesn’t really care.

 They keep telling us to get in touch with our bodies.
 Mine isn’t all that communicative but I heard from it the other day after I said, “Body, how’d you like to go to the six o’clock class in vigorous toning?”
-Clear as a bell my body said, “listen witch… do it and die.”
+Clear as a bell my body said, “listen witch … do it and die.”

 The trouble with some women is that they get all excited about nothing and then they marry him.